 Making a garden should never be less than a deeply fulfilling experience.

 There is no need to feel overwhelmed by landscaping plans and plant choices.
 The task can be approached in much the same way you might a kitchen update.
 First, figure out the options and limitations, then working within the constraints, decide on a layout.
 With the layout settled, you can begin to pick finishes and colors, and in the end, you move in with all your things that make it really your space.

 As a garden design teacher, my goal is to share with you ways to create outdoor areas that, like our interior rooms, charm our design sensibilities.

 The garden needs to be comfortable, appealing to our personal tastes, and reflective of our individuality.
 I hope to fill you with endless inspiration.

 But I also need you to understand that beginners always fall into the same trap – they start their garden design dreams with thoughts about plants.
-Its like planning that kitchen and being only obsessed with the copper pots you want to hang from the ceiling.
-It’s fine to love to copper pots and have that vision for that one element of the eventual kitchen – and you should build your kitchen to accommodate your love of copper pots – but there are a whole lot decisions and design that needs to happen before you get to hang those pots from the ceiling.
+It’s like planning that kitchen and being obsessed with the copper pots you want to hang from the ceiling.
+It’s fine to love copper pots and have that vision for that one element of the eventual kitchen – and you should build your kitchen to accommodate your love of copper pots – but there are a whole lot of decisions and designs that need to happen before you get to hang those pots from the ceiling.